- More than 2.1 million Michigan residents are enrolled in Medicare.

-- Nearly half of Michigan Medicare beneficiaries are enrolled in Medicare Advantage plans
+- About 55% of Michigan Medicare beneficiaries are enrolled in Medicare Advantage plans

 Medicare enrollment in Michigan

-As of September 2020, there were 2,104,129 people enrolled in Medicare in Michigan.
-That’s nearly 21 percent of the state’s population, versus about 19 percent of the total US population enrolled in Medicare.
+As of March 2022, there were 2,141,426 people enrolled in Medicare in Michigan.
+That’s more than 21% of the state’s population, versus about 19% of the total US population enrolled in Medicare.

-When we look at nationwide Medicare enrollment, 15 percent of beneficiaries are under the age of 65.
-It’s a little higher in Michigan, where 17 percent of Medicare beneficiaries are eligible due to disability rather than age.
-On the high and low ends of the spectrum, 22 percent of Medicare beneficiaries in Alabama, Arkansas, Kentucky, and Mississippi are disabled and under age 65, while just 9 percent of Hawaii Medicare beneficiaries are eligible due to disability.
+When we look at nationwide Medicare enrollment, more than 12% of beneficiaries are under the age of 65.
+It’s a little higher in Michigan, where nearly 15% of Medicare beneficiaries are eligible due to disability rather than age.

 Original Medicare in Michigan

 Enrollment in Original Medicare (Medicare Part A, for hospital coverage, and Part B, for outpatient/physician coverage) is the same in every state, and is done via the Social Security Administration.
 Medicare Part A and Medicare Part B benefits do not vary from state to state, and the coverage can be used anywhere in the country.